wo3kie/cxxDojo/README.md

 **gsl/covariance.cpp**
 Implement a function to calculate the covariance between two collections using gsl library.

-**exponentialSmoothing.cpp**
-Implement a function to do exponential smoothing.
-Use Brown's simple exponential smoothing.

 **integration.cpp**
 Implement a set of functions to calculate numerical integration for a function _f(x)_ in range _(a,b)_.